xNavi04/carsMarket/README.md

-# MiniOtomoto with Chats 🚗
+# CarsMarket with Chats 🚗
 # https://carsmarket.azurewebsites.net/

 This program is designed for posting car offers.